Martin Landau: 1989–1999: Career resurgence

-2000–2017: Continued roles
+2000–2017: Final roles

 He played a supporting role in The Majestic (2001), starring Jim Carrey.
 The film received mostly negative reviews, although one reviewer wrote that "the lone outpost of authenticity is manned by Martin Landau, who gives a heartfelt performance," as an aging father who believes that his missing son has returned from World War II.
 In the early seasons of Without a Trace (2002–2009), Landau was nominated for a Primetime Emmy Award for his portrayal of the Alzheimer's-afflicted father of FBI Special Agent in Charge Jack Malone, the series' lead character.
 In 2006, he made a guest appearance in the series Entourage as Bob Ryan, a washed-up but determined and sympathetic Hollywood producer attempting to relive his glory days, a portrayal that earned him a second Emmy nomination.

-Landeau appeared in The Aryan Couple (2004 film), in which he played Joseph Krauzenberg, a very wealthy Hungarian Jewish industrial tycoon.
+Landau appeared in The Aryan Couple, in which he played Joseph Krauzenberg, a very wealthy Hungarian Jewish industrial tycoon.
 Landau appeared in the television film Have a Little Faith (2011) based on Mitch Albom's book of the same name, in which he played Rabbi Albert Lewis.
 In 2012, Landau voiced Mr. Rzykruski in the Tim Burton animated Disney film Frankenweenie.
 In 2015, Landau starred alongside Christopher Plummer in the film Remember.
-The film received critical praise, with reviewers lauding Landau's and Plummer's performlances.
+The film received critical praise, with reviewers lauding Landau's and Plummer's performances.

 In recognition of his services to the motion picture industry, Landau has a star on the Hollywood Walk of Fame at 6841 Hollywood Boulevard.